Benson2121/Taxi-Database-System-Design/README.md

 Professor: Diane Horton

-# Learning Goals
+## Learning Goals

 The purpose of this assignment is to give you practise writing complex stand-alone SQL queries, experience using psycopg2 to embed SQL queries in a Python program, and a sense of why a blend of SQL and a general-purpose language can be the best solution for some problems.

-By the end of this assignment you will be able to:
+By the end of this project you will be able to:

 • read and interpret a novel schema written in SQL